fengqingthu/Climate-GPT/README.md

 Climate-GPT is a chatbot that raises awareness of climate change in a nuanced way, serving all types of mass-customized mediums.
 Implemented by Qing Feng (Harvard GSD Mediums '23), this app is part of his MDes Open Project.
 Climate-GPT is built on top of [OpenAI APIs](https://beta.openai.com/docs/quickstart) for the chat, image generation, and voice transcription endpoints, and [Eleven Labs APIs](https://docs.elevenlabs.io/quickstart) for sythesized speeches.

 You can follow the instructions below to get set up.
 Also, [check out our deployment here](https://www.climate-gpt.com).
-ClimateGPT leverages OpenAI's GPT-3.5 model.
+Climate-GPT leverages OpenAI's GPT-3.5, Dall-e-2, and whisper-1 models.

 ## Setup